Skip to main content

 • optimization

-The game generally runs smoothly on users' hardware; however, some players have reported issues with the voice-recognition feature not functioning properly.
+The game generally runs smoothly on users' hardware; however, some have reported issues with the voice-recognition feature not functioning properly.

 • “Runs smoothly on my hardware, but I could not get voice recognition to function.”